roboshoes/grunt-bake/README.md

 Default value: default process procedure

 A Function which is used to process the template before putting it into the file.
 If `process` is defined as `null` or `false` the includes won't be processed at all.
 The default process uses two curly braces as marker, such as `{{json.value.name}}`.
-However the the parse regex is costumizable using `options.parsePattern`.
+However the parse regex is costumizable using `options.parsePattern`.

 The function gets passed two arguments:
 * `String`: representing the template to parse.